fxlin/p3-tee/docs/quickstart.md

 └── trusted-firmware-a
 ```

 Each component is versioned in its own git repository.
-Together, all these git repositories are managed (e.g. pull, push) by a tool called `repo`.

-> `repo` is a by-product of Google's AOSP project.
+Together, all these git repositories are managed (e.g. pull, push) by a tool called `repo`.  (`repo` is a by-product of Google's Android project)

-The build process is complex, e.g. managed by numerous Makefiles in a hierarchy, let alone building for a series of targets, e.g. various Arm boards and QEMU.
-To automate the build process, there is a dedicated component called `build` (see above), which has its own git repository!
+The build process is complex.
+It is managed by numerous Makefiles in a hierarchy; it also builds for various Arm boards and QEMU (called ``targets'').
+To automate the build process, there is a dedicated component called `build` (see above), which has its own git repository.

-### Building the project: an overview
+## Building the entire project: an overview

 1. Install tools & libs required for building
 2. Pull the source of the entire project via `repo`.